Searchlight2/Searchlight2/README.md

 <br>

 Mostly this is straightforward, except for the --de parameter which requires the additional sub-parameters: "numerator=" and denomintor=".
 Here you are expected to enter the names of the two sample groups that are being compared differentially.
 For example: if the DE file was of a comparison between WT and KO samples, we would enter numerator=KO,denominator=WT.
 The numerator should always be the sample group where a positive fold change in the DE file means an increase in expression. **It is very important to note** that the values entered into numerator= and denominator= (in this case KO & WT) must also be in the sample_group column of the sample sheet.
-With the same spelling. **Furthermore all paths must be complete from "root"** and not abbreviated from the working directory. **Importantly, do not put spaces between sub-parameters.**
+With the same spelling. **Furthermore all paths must be complete from "root"** and not abbreviated from the working directory.
+Don't forget to wrap file paths in "" if they contain spaces. **Importantly, do not put spaces between sub-parameters.**

 <br>